qamarshehzadi786786-prog/TechStore/README.md

 * Learned how to handle a rejected push
 * Used `git pull --rebase origin main`
 * Successfully pushed the updated project to GitHub

+# React Practice - Day 5

+## What I Learned Today

+### 1. useState
+Used `useState` to store the user's selected option.

+### 2. onClick
+Used `onClick` to handle button clicks and update the selected option.

+### 3. Conditional Rendering
+Learned how to show content only when a condition is true.

+### 4. Smart Tech Finder
+Created a **Smart Tech Finder** section where users can select what they are shopping for:
+- 💻 Work & Study
+- 🎮 Gaming
+- 🎨 Creative Work
+- 📱 Everyday Use

+### 5. Reusable UI
+Practiced creating interactive buttons with Tailwind CSS.

+## Git & GitHub
+- Added and committed the Smart Tech Finder section
+- Used `git pull --rebase origin main`
+- Updated the project with GitHub
+🚧 Currently in development — practicing React step by step by building a TechStore website.